Using Causality for Enhanced Prediction of Web Traffic Time Series: Introduction

 Co-located, long-running web services often experience diverse workload patterns~\cite{zou2024optscaler}.
-Web service traffic are characterized by frequent and significant fluctuations over time, driven by heterogeneous user behaviors at any given moment.
+Web service traffic is characterized by frequent and significant fluctuations over time, driven by heterogeneous user behaviors.
 These factors collectively make predicting web service traffic a highly challenging task~\cite{straesser2025trust, pan2023magicscaler}.
-Previous works conduct extensive research to predict the web service traffic, often formulating it as a typical time series forecasting task.
+Previous works formulates this task as a typical time series forecasting task.
 These approaches can broadly be categorized into statistical~\cite{kapgate2014weighted, hu2016autoscaling, kumar2016forecasting}, machine learning~\cite{issa2017using, daraghmeh2018linear, hu2019stream}, and deep learning~\cite{ruan2023workload, guo2018applying, pan2023magicscaler, zou2024optscaler} methods.
-While statistical methods struggle to handle multi-dimensional and non-linear traffic data, machine learning methods address these limitations but fail to achieve the same level of accuracy as deep learning approaches.
-Among the deep learning based methods, the recent advancements in Transformer~\cite{vaswani2017attention} architecture have demonstrated superior performance in sequential prediction tasks.
-Consequently, Transformer-based methods have emerged, achieving promising results~\cite{qi2022performer} in web service traffic prediction.
-However, they did not pay enough attention to the causal relationship across web services.
+While statistical methods struggle to handle multi-dimensional and non-linear traffic data, machine learning methods address these limitations but fail to achieve the same level of accuracy as deep learning approaches~\cite{zou2024optscaler, alharthi2024auto}.
+The recent advancements in Transformer~\cite{vaswani2017attention} architecture have demonstrated superior performance in sequential prediction tasks.
+Consequently, Transformer-based methods~\cite{qi2022performer} have emerged, achieving promising results in web service traffic prediction.
+Aside from these ad-hoc models, general state-of-the-art (SOTA) Transformer-based time-series prediction methods~\cite{zhou2022fedformer, liuitransformer, chenpathformer, wang2024timexer} also have the potential to be applied to the web traffic task.
+Recently emerged LLM-based methods~\cite{tan2024language, touvron2023llama, jintime} leverage advanced reasoning capabilities by processing time series data through specially designed prompts, offering a promising avenue for temporal modeling.